 The Petřínské Terasy Restaurant

-This restaurant, which is situated midway up Petřín Hill, has a great view of Prague and is decorated like a Slovak country house.
+This restaurant, situated midway up Petřín Hill, has a great view of Prague and is decorated like a Slovak country house.
 The food consists of authentic Czech and international dishes, and accompanying the dinner is live dulcimer music.
 To travel here, catch the funicular to Nebozizek.

 Opening Times: 12:00 to 23:00, Saturdays, Sundays 11:00 to 23:00.
 Prices range from 160CZK to 280CZK.
 Website: www.petrinsketerasy.cz